Phi Phi Island, Thailand

 Absolutely one of the BEST destinations we’ve been to, Phi Phi Island far exceeded our expectations.
-Although it’s a bit difficult to get to, it’s totally worth the journey.
+Although it’s a bit difficult and time consuming to get to, it’s totally worth the journey, I promise!

 Fly To Phuket/Fast Ferry To Phi Phi: After arrival at the airport, take a bus to the ferry terminal (30minute commute) and finally take a 1.5 hour fast ferry ride to the island.
 This entire commute was arranged by the resort, which was a nice perk, although we had to pay extra.

-Public Ferry: 2 hours and $10USD, dropping off at multiple locations on Phi Phi Island
+Public Ferry: After taking the bus to the ferry terminal, the public ferry journey is about 2 hours and costs about $10USD, dropping off at multiple locations on Phi Phi Island.

 The PERFECT resort if you want to get away and relax…if you want to party, then don’t come here (go to Tonsai Bay!).
 The service and food was outstanding, and the rooms are beautifully designed and modern.
 The pool is HUGE, with a swim up bar.
 They offer beach side massages as well ($30USD/hour).
 Rooms $150USD/night

 Centrally located near Tonsai Bay, this is an affordable hotel nearby all the fun in Phi Phi!
 Do note that Tonsai Bay is louder than the resort we stayed at on the other side of the island, as it’s the central party location. $77USD/night

 Located within walking distance of Tonsai Pier, it’s great for people on a budget. $48USD/night